astronomer/docs/learn/airflow-duckdb.md

     ![DuckDB tutorial DAG 1 Grid view](/img/tutorials/airflow-duckdb_tutorial_dag_1_grid_view.png)

-## Step 3: Create a DuckDB Airflow connection
+## Step 3: Create a DuckDB Apache Airflow® connection

 Next, you will create a DAG that instead uses the DuckDB Airflow provider.
 To use the provider, you will need to define an Airflow connection to your DuckDB database.